Gabriela Dabrowski: 2006–12: Early years

 At the beginning of 2006, she became the first Canadian to win Les Petits As, one of the most prestigious 14-and-under tournaments in the world.
 In December 2006, Dabrowski reached the doubles final of the 16-and-under Orange Bowl in Miami.
 Dabrowski also won the Junior Orange Bowl in December 2009 where she defeated top-seeded Kristina Mladenovic.
 She was the first Canadian to capture the title since Carling Bassett-Seguso did it as a 15-year-old in 1982.
 At the junior event of the Australian Open in January 2010, Dabrowski was a runner-up in doubles with partner Tímea Babos.
 She finished 2010 ranked fifth in the junior rankings, and so decided to transition to the professional level.
 In November 2011, she made it to her first professional singles final at the $50k Toronto Challenger, but lost to qualifier Amra Sadiković.
 Dabrowski reached, in November 2012, the semifinals of the $75k Challenger in Phoenix.

 2013: First WTA Tour doubles final

 At the end of May, Dabrowski reached the first WTA career final with partner Shahar Pe'er, at the Premier tournament in Brussels.
 They were defeated by Anna-Lena Grönefeld and Květa Peschke.
 At the beginning of July at the $50k Waterloo Challenger, Dabrowski made it to the second professional singles final but was defeated by Julia Glushko.
-At the Rogers Cup in August, she reached the semifinals in doubles with compatriot Sharon Fichman upsetting first seeds Sara Errani and Roberta Vinci the round before.
+At the Rogers Cup in August, she reached the semifinals in doubles with compatriot Sharon Fichman upsetting top-seeded Sara Errani and Roberta Vinci the round before.
 They lost to Jelena Janković and Katarina Srebotnik.
-In October, Dabrowski (with partner Alicja Rosolska) reached her second WTA doubles final at Linz.
+In October, Dabrowski (with partner Alicja Rosolska) reached her second career doubles final at Linz.
 They were stunned by twin sisters Karolína and Kristýna Plíšková.
 Dabrowski reached the third singles final at the inaugural $50k SSIR Pro Classic in November, but lost to Mandy Minella.